molbrain/MORE-RNAseq/README.md

 If that is, please use `local::lib` or miniconda/anaconda for the installation to your home directories, or use Docker/Singularity, etc.

 #### Note 5.
-No need the trimming step
+No need for the trimming step

-If your FASTQ files already trimmed, you can skip the `Exec_MORE-RNAseq_01.zsh` step and directly can do the `Exec_MORE-RNAseq_02.zsh`.
+If your FASTQ files are already trimmed, you can skip the `Exec_MORE-RNAseq_01.zsh` step and directly can do the `Exec_MORE-RNAseq_02.zsh`.
 In this case, you should create the `TEMP/TRIMMOMATIC` and `Results` directories by yourself, and put your **RENAMED** FASTQ files like below in the `TEMP/TRIMMOMATIC` directory.
 And also you should prepare the `Results/list_dataName.txt` file in the `Result` directory, like below.

-If your FASTQ files which already trimmed are :
+If your FASTQ files which already been trimmed are :
 ```txt
 foo01_R1.fastq.gz
 foo01_R2.fastq.gz